 Once all of the flour has been added, begin stirring in the coconut milk, a bit at a time.
 Continue until all of the coconut milk has been added and incorporated with the flour.

-Stir in the broth.
+Stir in the broth and vinegar.

 Begin stirring in the spinach, a handful at a time.
 Let each handful wilt before adding the next.
 Stir in the nutmeg and cayenne pepper or red pepper flakes.